 Asian American Government Executive Network

-How long have you been a member of AAGEN?
+How long have you been a member of AAGEN, and why did you join AAGEN?

 If you could choose anyone as a mentor, who would you choose and why?